Articles on: General

 Step 8.2

-Note: this is completely safe to share this is a part of verifying your holdings without others being able to take your money.
-You can read more aobut that here:
+Note: This is completely safe to share — it’s simply used to verify your holdings and cannot be used by anyone to access your money.
+You can read more about that here: Is sharing xpub safe?

 Step 8.3

-Paste this in the 'Your xpub' box over in this website: jlopp xpub converter
+Paste this in the "Your xpub" box over in this website: jlopp xpub converter

 Step 8.4